Selective nerve root block is similar in approach to facet joint injections but they address different pathologies.

 Advance the needle tip slowly until either the patient experiences radicular pain or the needle encounters the posterior surface of the vertebral body.

 Confirm the location of the needle tip by injecting 1-4 mL of a nonionic contrast medium.
-Proper placement of needle is indicated by the flow of the contrast medium around the nerve root.
+Proper placement of the needle is indicated by the flow of the contrast medium around the nerve root.
 Radicular pain may occur.

 Once appropriate needle placement has been confirmed